AgentureHQ/agenture-www/content/articles/what-is-agenture.md

 What it does?
 It helps to automate complex tasks by orchestrating multiple agents.
 Additionally it provides infrastructure components for AI agents.

+## Background
+Here we provide use cases illustrating pain points Agenture will solve.
 What is it?
 For enterprise: A place where enterprize users can deploy and manage AI agents.
 For AI agent vendors: A place where AI agent vendors can publish and sell their agents.